 Your IT project plan should include all the information you need to complete your IT work.
 Start by breaking your project into sections—for example, creating sections that align with the stage your work is in, such as “not started” and “in progress.”
 Then, create tasks within each section and assign team members and set clear due dates for each task.

 Manage IT projects with the features you need, and the control you want.
-Try a free trial of Asana Premium today.
+Try a free trial of Asana today.